bonfire-networks/bonfire-app/docs/BONFIRE-FLAVOURED-ELIXIR.md

 |> debug("output of do_something/0")
 ```

-When you no longer need to debug this, the location of the debug statement is already in the output
+When you are done debugging something, the location of the debug statement is already in the output
 so you know where to remove it or comment it out!
 Bliss!

 You will find the codebase uses this a lot and the debugs are frequently commented out.
 Just